Twitter Investors Sue Elon Musk As Deal Faces Complications

 Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh, said: “The Twitter board has not embraced Elon Musk and his vision for Twitter.
 So the fact that his ally has been removed from the board is not surprising.”

 The vote shows shareholders are skeptical of Musk's plan or his disposition to follow through with his initial offer.
-Still, investors are expected to approve the deal at an upcoming meeting.7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+Still, investors are expected to approve the deal at an upcoming meeting.7 Defense Stocks to Buy as Global Tensions Continue to Grow

 .